Kiloo: GivingTales

-GivingTales is a cooperation between KILOO and evershift.
+GivingTales was a cooperation between Kiloo and evershift.
 The project was established in 2012 to develop an app with versions of popular Hans Christian Andersen fairy tales for children.
 The tales are narrated by actors and celebrities.
 The app was developed in Budapest (Hungary), and it was released in June 2015, on App Store, Google Play Store and Windows Phone 8 Store with the following stories: